ASA Top Legislative and Regulatory Priorities (December 2014)

 - Modify FDA’s proposal to withdraw GRAS status for partially hydrogenated vegetable oils.

-- Lead efforts to accelerate USDA and EPA approvals for biotech traits and pesticide labels.
+- Accelerate EPA approvals for biotech traits and pesticide labels.

-- Prevent legislative efforts to repeal or reduce the RFS for biodiesel (Senate Environment & Public Works, House Energy & Commerce)
+- Prevent legislative efforts to repeal or reduce the RFS for biodiesel.

 Transportation and Infrastructure (Senate Environment & Public Works Committee and Commerce, Science & Transportation Committee, House Transportation & Infrastructure Committee, Energy & Water Appropriations Subcommittee)

-- Support enactment of a highway reauthorization bill that includes continuation of the hours of service exemption for agriculture, increases weight limits for six-axle trucks, and funds the critical freight corridors program.
+- Support enactment of a highway reauthorization bill that adequately funds infrastructure improvements, continues hours of service exemption for agriculture, and increases weight limits for six-axle trucks.

-- Increase funding for Inland Waterways Trust Fund, Navigation Ecosystem Sustainability Program (NESP) on Upper Mississippi River, and Harbor Maintenance Trust Fund.
+- Provide funding for Navigation Ecosystem Sustainability Program (NESP) on Upper Mississippi River, increase funding for Inland Waterways Trust Fund and Harbor Maintenance Trust Fund.

-- Support reauthorization and reform of the Surface Transportation Board that increases leverage for rail customers.
+- Support reauthorization and reform of the Surface Transportation Board that increases rail oversight and provides a more balanced playing field for shippers with rail rate disputes and service issues.

 Tax Issues (Senate Finance and House Ways & Means Committees)

-- Bonus Depreciation – Reinstate 50% level for new capital assets, including agricultural equipment.
+- Bonus Depreciation – Maintain 50% level for new capital assets, including agricultural equipment.

 - Accounting – Allow farmers to continue utilizing cash-based accounting, regardless of size.

-- Biodiesel – Extend the biodiesel tax incentive for 2015 and beyond.
+- Biodiesel – Extend the biodiesel tax incentive for 2015 and beyond and change to a production credit.

 Aquaculture (Senate Commerce and House Natural Resources Committees)

-Support regulatory initiatives for a U.S.-based aquaculture industry.
+Support regulatory initiatives to promote a U.S.-based aquaculture industry.